 Bluetooth Driver: linux-bluetooth

-1. btmtk: Add MT6639 (MT7927) hardware variant support - firmware naming, section filtering, initialization sequence
+1. btmtk: Add MT6639 (MT7927) hardware variant support - firmware naming, section filtering, CHIPID workaround, initialization sequence

 The Section Filter